acarrou/Companion-Computer-Drone/README.md

 SER_TEL2_BAUD = 921600 (921600 or higher recommended for applications like log streaming or FastRTPS)
 ```

 After you have changed those parameters restart the Pixhawk.
 If not done already, connect the Raspberry Pi to the Pixhawk.
-You will need to install MAVLink dependencies.You can find the MAVLink install here -> [MAVLINK INSTALL GUIDE](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#mavproxy-downloadinstalllinux).
+You will need to install MAVProxy dependencies.You can find the MAVProxy install here -> [MAVProxy INSTALL GUIDE](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#mavproxy-downloadinstalllinux).
 I will show below how to install these dependencies for Python 2 since that is what the Pi has on default.

 For Python 2 on Debian based systems (including Ubuntu, WSL, Raspian):
 <br/>